Little Rock Arkansas Air Conditioning Repair

 - If there are no issues with the main electrical panel, you should check the shutoff box near the AC.
 You might try to replace the fuse in order to fix your issue.

-Note: If one of the above methods provides a temporary fix to the problem, it is important to call your air conditioning repair company in order to identify other problems.
+Note: If one of the above methods provides a temporary fix to the problem, it is important to call your cooling repair company in order to identify other problems.
 Although a unit pulling in too much electricity may be a small problem, a larger problem such as a system that short circuits or overheats may signal a bigger problem with more costly repairs or one that requires replacement all altogether.

 4.)
 Air Conditioner Making Loud Noise